-Equipment needs should also be assessed and any support required for the family's financial matters.
+Equipment needs should also be assessed and any support related to financial matters.

 The fourth standard: Co-ordinated multi-agency care plans

 Every family should have a multi-agency care plan agreed with them for the delivery of co-ordinated care and support to meet their individual needs.
 If the plan contains separate documents they should be clearly linked up and shared.
 A key point of contact should be identified and agreed with the family.